 Also, my daughters are random and remote in their Bible reading and I want to spend this December holiday reading the Bible with them for our morning devotions.
 I want the Lord to teach us how to really read His Word so that we grow, change, become more like Him.

 And, faithfully, as always, the Lord gently led me.
 This time to Ann Voskamp’s Holy Experience.
-Her writing always, always inspires me.
+Her writing always inspires me.
 I came across these words Lectio Divina.
 She wrote a beautiful post how to eat differently this year where she describes how to try slow, sacred eating.
 She quotes this quote:

-“Reading, as it were, puts the solid food into our mouths, meditation chews it and breaks it down, prayer obtains the flavor of it and contemplation is the very sweetness which makes us glad and refreshes us.” ~Guigo
+“Reading, as it were, puts the solid food into our mouths, meditation chews it and breaks it down, prayer obtains the flavour of it and contemplation is the very sweetness which makes us glad and refreshes us.” ~Guigo

 “If you make The World’s Best Bible-Reading Program your lifetime plan of reading the Bible, you’ll be transformed.“